MARVEL: Raster Manga Vectorization via Primitive-wise Deep Reinforcement Learning: Experiment

-Our Manga2Vec is implemented in PyTorch, and all experiments are performed on a computer with an NVIDIA Geforce RTX 2080 GPU.
-The dataset DeepManga used in experiments is collected from popular manga works and contains 42599 raster manga with 1024$\times$1024 resolution.
-For training the DRL agent of Manga2Vec, each training data is converted to 1-channel grayscale space, and we randomly cut 128$\times$128 images from original data as the inputs.
-The learning rate of actor or critic is \{$3 10^{-4}\!\!\!$, $1 10^{-4}$\} or \{$1 10^{-3}\!\!\!$, $3 10^{-4}$\}, learning rate decays after $1 10^5$ training batches, and the optimizer is Adam.
+\textbf{Dataset:} for training MARVEL, we collect a dataset \emph{DeepManga} from several popular manga works.
+DeepManga contains 42599 raster mangas with different resolutions.
+In the learning phase, each training data is converted to 1-channel grayscale space, and we randomly cut 128$\times$128 images from original data as the inputs.

+\textbf{Experimental setting:} our MARVEL is implemented in PyTorch, and all comparison methods and experiments are performed on a computer with an NVIDIA Geforce RTX 2080 GPU, and 16 Intel(R) i7-10700F CPU.
+The learning rates of actor (or critic) are from $3 10^{-4}$ to $1 10^{-4}$ (or $1 10^{-3}$ to $3 10^{-4}$), which decays after $1 10^5$ training batches.
 We set 1 action per timestep, 40 timesteps per episode, and the reward discount factor is $0.95^5$.
-In all experiments, by default, we set $\delta_1 \delta_2 \delta_3 \delta_4 1$ in Eq.(\ref{equation:r}), the max numbers of strokes $\mathcal{S}=40$, and the number of patches $\mathcal{P}=32\times32$.
+In all experiments, by default, we set $\lambda_1 \lambda_2 \lambda_3=1$ in Eq.(\ref{equation:r}), the maximum number of strokes $k=40$, and the number of patches $p=32\times32$.